Cray-HPE/uas-mgr/README.md

 ```

 5. Pull the cray-user-access-service image from the local docker
-registry to all kubernetes masters.
+registry to all Kubernetes masters.
 (uan-ci.us.cray.com:5000/cray-user-access-service:my_version): <br>
 **Note:**
 This download (pull) must be performed on all nodes in the Kubernetes